pydata/pydata-sphinx-theme/docs/user_guide/customizing.rst

     <img src="_static/my_logo_light.svg" id="logo">

 The JavaScript reacts to ``data-theme`` changes to alter ``img``, and the ``link`` is used to preload the dark image.
+See the `MutationObserver documentation <https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver>`_ for more information.

 .. _css-variables: